mautic/user-documentation/README.md

 1. Install Python 3 for your OS if not already installed
 2. Install Sphinx `pip install sphinx`
 3. Install sphinx-rtd-theme `pip install sphinx-rtd-theme`
+4. Install myst-parser `pip install myst-parser`
-4. CD into the docs directory `cd [path to this repo]/docs`
+5. CD into the docs directory `cd [path to this repo]/docs`
-5. Run `make html`
+6. Run `make html`
-6. This will generate HTML in docs/build/html.
+7. This will generate HTML in docs/build/html.
 Setup a web server with the web root as docs/build/html or open docs/build/html/index.html in a browser.

 ### Vale
 Before pushing, run Vale and address suggestions and errors as applicable.